-* Note: If you are a very experienced T-SQL practitioner and are looking for an Advanced T-SQL course that dives deeply into the complexities of T-SQL Querying and Programming including coverage of query and index tuning, please see the course Advanced T-SQL Querying Programming and Tuning for SQL Server .
+* Note: If you are an experienced T-SQL practitioner and are looking for an Advanced T-SQL course that dives deeply into the complexities of T-SQL Querying and Programming including coverage of performance and query tuning aspects, please see the course Advanced T-SQL Querying Programming and Tuning for SQL Server.

 Module 01: Background to T-SQL Querying and Programming

 - SQL Server’s Architecture